wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 - `height` – transaction's height in the blockchain.
 - `applicationStatus` – transaction validation status. `succeed` — transaction is valid, `scriptExecutionFailed` — the dApp script or the asset script failed.
 For more information, see the [Transaction validation](/en/blockchain/transaction/transaction-validation) article.

 > The `applicationStatus` field is added since node version 1.2.4, after activation of the feature #17 “Accept transactions with failed script result”.
+Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 ```js
 [